catseye/Tamsin/README.markdown

     indeed it seems like the problem is when the LHS of | matches and then there is something after it in the production

+    OK so it looks like it *might* have to do with when ProductionScanner couldn't scan anything.
+This could
+    happen even in next_tok() at the end of a string, even after we've successfully parsed everything else.

+    Will think about it.

 Nope, does not like a space in front.